cristianjd/physics_calculator/README.md

 Install at command prompt: `gem install physics_calculator`.

-To use constants and methods into project use `require physics_calculator` and `include PhysicsCalculator`.
+To use constants and methods into project use `require 'physics_calculator'` and `include PhysicsCalculator`.

 # Documentation